mkgdev/hackbvp/README.md

 ### Toilet Locator
-This give the user the ability to locate toilets anywhere around on the map.
-Upto a certain radius it cna be seen if there is a toilet or not.
-This application can have multile uses.The app can be used to loacte the need of a toilet hence supporting Swaach Bharat Mission.
+This gives the user the ability to locate toilets anywhere on the map.
+Upto a certain radius it can be seen if there is a toilet or not.
+This application can have multiple uses.The app can be used to loacte the need of a toilet hence supporting Swaach Bharat Mission.
 The government can see where there is a need of a toilet & take up necessary actions to eradicate the issue.
-The app enmarsk a circle of certain radius indicating need of toilet outside the circle.
+The app enmarks a circle of certain radius indicating need of toilet outside the circle.

 ### Technologies stack